 Our commitment to being a racially equitable organization guides us and our work.
-We intentionally learn and practice anti-racism, and we support an ecosystem that is equitable as well as inclusive.
-We strongly encourage individuals who identify as BIPOC race/ethnicity and/or other underrepresented identities to apply.
-We strive to be a diverse, inclusive, and equitable community with racial equity at the center and seek to attract candidates with similar priorities.
-(Click here to read our statement of commitment to racial equity.)
-The ACF Board and staff are committed to continued learning and practicing principles to create and sustain a welcoming, dynamic, and inclusive environment.
+The ACF Board and staff engage in continued intentional learning about / practicing principles of anti-racism, and we support an ecosystem that is equitable as well as inclusive.
+To this end, we strive to build a community with racial equity at the center.
+We seek to attract candidates with similar priorities and strongly encourage individuals who identify as BIPOC race/ethnicity and/or other underrepresented identities to apply.
+(Please click here to read our statement of commitment to racial equity.)

 An ideal candidate is enthusiastic about ACF’s mission and supporting music creators.
 They are committed to racial equity and share the organization’s values of leadership, anti-racism, courage, support, and curiosity.
 The successful candidate must be highly organized, proactive, and able to reprioritize when needed.
-Strong writing skills and knowledge of MS Office applications necessary.
-Experience with database systems preferred (we are migrating to Salesforce), knowledge of graphic design programs a plus.
+They have led annual fund and/or membership campaigns and have experience working with board members and other stakeholders.
+Strong writing skills and knowledge of MS Office applications are necessary.
+Experience with database systems is required (experience with Salesforce is a plus).
 This role accesses confidential and sensitive information and must be comfortable with holding those details in confidence and with discretion.

 Primary Duties and Responsibilities

 Oversee development program